underscoreio/essential-slick/src/pages/6-joins.md

 ](src/img/Schema.png)

 For now we will add one more table.
-This is be a `Room` that a `User` can be in, giving us channels for our chat conversations:
+This is a `Room` that a `User` can be in, giving us channels for our chat conversations:

 ```tut:book
 case class Room(title: String, id: Long = 0L)